bpleij/ninjaone-client/README.md

 URL:
 ------------
 http://localhost:4000
-set another port in process.env if needed
+set another port in .env if needed

 API proxy listening for:
 ------------